 California Homebuilding Foundation (CHF)

 Beyond CBIA’s efforts, the California Homebuilding Foundation hosts fundraisers and events throughout the year.
 The foundation’s events include the annual Hall of Fame, the CHF golf tournament, and the Little Black Dress and Tie Social.
-Learn more about their events here.
+Learn more about CHF events here.

 CBIA hosts the Select Conference on Industry Litigation (SCIL) twice a year.
 Now on its 57th Conference, SCIL is an event where the homebuilding and development industry’s top attorneys gather to discuss a wide range of topics facing our industry.
 Topics often include CEQA, prevailing wage, land use, and other issues.
 For more information on these conferences, please contact Kim DeWeese at email@example.com.